udayakumar-s/ej2-angular-docs/ej2-angular/toolbar/how-to/set-tool-tip-to-the-commands.md

 ---
 layout: post
 title: Set tool tip to the commands in Angular Toolbar component | Syncfusion
-description: Learn here all about Set tool tip to the commands in Syncfusion ##Platform_Name## Toolbar component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Set tool tip to the commands in Syncfusion Angular Toolbar component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Set tool tip to the commands
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Set tool tip to the commands in Angular Toolbar component